cristaloleg/awesome-manifesto/README.md

   - don't use SQL/NoSQL without a reason
 - [ ] keep models normalized
   - less storage, better performance
-- [ ] but don't normalized without a reason
+- [ ] but don't normalize without a reason
   - everything is a trade off
 - [ ] use timestamp to store a date/time
   - this will save you from formatting hell
 - [ ] log slow queries
-  - see what is happening in database and who is too greedy
+  - see what is happening in a database and who is too greedy
 - [ ] don't put business logic into db or at least make it loosely coupled
   - this will give you an easy migration to another db